Find Affordable College Courses

 Full History at University of Utah Report

-University of Northern Colorado ranked #6 on this year’s Most Popular History Bachelor’s Degree Schools in the Rocky Mountains Region list.
-University of Northern Colorado is a large public school located in the city of Greeley.
+With a ranking of #6, University of Northern Colorado did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+University of Northern Colorado is a large public school located in the medium-sized city of Greeley.

 About 54% of the students majoring in history at the school are women while 46% are male.